slcbear/alchemist-poem/README.md

 By turning ten threepenny nails
    Into three ten-cent screws.

-We turned niobium to zinc,
+We changed niobium to zinc,
    And nickel into tin,
 And when we'd had enough of that,
-   We turned them back again.
+   We changed them back again.

-We took some tin and wrapped it up
+We took the tin and wrapped it up
    In sodium and silk,
 Some manganese, the wax of bees,
    Molybdenum and milk.

 This package then we buried
    Though mostly for a lark
-When the moon was just past new,
+Underneath a waning moon,
     At a crossroads after dark.